 It was fascinating to to sift through the written and video archives of David Hall (1937-2014) , one of the unsung pioneers of British video art, at an open session held earlier this month at the Tate Archive.
 The terrifying onward march of inflation was evidenced by Hall’s carefully conserved £6.60 bill for six diners from an Edinburgh Indian restaurant in 1971.
 He was there filming as part of an inspired project to insert unannounced 60 second art videos into the BBC Scotland output.
 These ten works, known as T.V Interruptions (1971), are little gems each one a masterclass in economy and punchiness.
-One of them, the conceptually intriguing and mesmerising Tap piece, viewable on Youtube looks achingly innocent to our eyes.
-The project was so controversial that it was never repeated.
+One of them, the conceptually intriguing and mesmerising Tap piece, looks achingly innocent to our eyes but the project was so controversial that it was never repeated.

 ” artists…are not asking for patronage …they are asking Industry to allow the artist to make a contribution”

-Artists in the current era who favour oil industry boycotts would not countenance such engagement.
-Mark Rylance broke his links with the RSC saying that Shakespeare would not have taken money from BP ( I am not so sure.
-He was always desperate for finance for his productions).
-I would argue that as consumers we should rein in our reliance on oil and BP would have to stop supplying it.
+In the current era of oil industry boycotts artists might be reluctant to establish such engagement.
+Mark Rylance broke his links with the RSC asserting that Shakespeare would not have taken money from BP.
+(I am not so sure; he was always desperate for finance for his productions).
+As consumers if we rein in our reliance on oil, BP would have to stop supplying it.
 It is two sides of the same equation.
 Overturning our current expectations of a reasonable living standard is the only way forward.
-Closing the opportunities for debate by separating us into artificially generated, insulated echo chambers is what both the xenophobic Brexiteers and the boycotting environmentalists have in common.
+Closing the opportunities for debate by separating us into artificially generated echo chambers is what both the xenophobic Brexiteers and the boycotting environmentalists have in common.